McSnipe97/medical-data-visualizer/README.md

-### Assignment

-In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
+In this project, we visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.

 #### Data description